Uluru and Kata Tjuta Central Australia

 50 km to the west at the end of a fast sealed road is Kata Tjuta (aka the Olgas), a jumbled collection of enormous rock slab domes with the tallest, Mt Olga being 200m higher that Uluru.
 This formation also takes on a different personality near sunset.
 It is rewarding to walk a short distance through the surrounding bush which is uniquely central Australian as well as exploring the canyons that surround the base of Kata Tjuta.

-But the overall piece de resistance is the aerial view from a hovering helicopter at the point of sunset, looking toward Uluru 40km in the distance and Kata Tjuta glowing red in the foreground.
+But the overall piece de resistance is the aerial view from a hovering helicopter at the point of sunset ( above featured image), looking toward Uluru 40km in the distance and Kata Tjuta glowing red in the foreground.
 Just at sunset the shadow of Kata Tjuta can be seen speeding across the plains towards Uluru.

 ♦The aboriginal land owners discourage visitors from climbing Uluru as it is a spiritual place.